 *Coffee & cigar pairings are rated on a 5 bean scale.

-May 2011 Pick!
-BaristaOnDutY Light Roast Vietnamese R16 + Perdomo Lot 23 Belicoso: I fired up the LIght Roast R16, and much to my surprise, after a few months of rest I was greeted with elements of caramel, raisin, and wine – almost like a nice pinotage or syrah.
+May 2011 Pick of the Month!
+BaristaOnDutY Light Roast Vietnamese R16 + Perdomo Lot 23 Belicoso: I fired up the Light Roast R16, and much to my surprise, after a few months of rest I was greeted with elements of caramel, raisin, and wine – almost like a nice pinotage or syrah.
 Different from the woodsy, tobacco-like qualities I had experienced upon fresh roast, this coffee still had some mind-blowing characteristics.
 Perdomo Lot 23 Belicoso, a mild cigar with woody and sweet spice notes, complimented this coffee so well.
-For as little as $4.95, you can enjoy this torpedo for about 30-45 minutes along with a sweet caramelly, ligght roasted Vietnamese Caphe R16 fromBaristaOnDutY.com.
+For as little as $4.95, you can enjoy this torpedo for about 30-45 minutes along with a sweet caramelly, light roasted Vietnamese Caphe R16 fromBaristaOnDutY.com.

 BaristaOnDutY Vietnamese R16 + La Gloria Cubana Churchill 7×50 NT: The Light Roast Vietnamese R16, features woodsy, tobacco and molasses scents highlighted by Asian spice, soft caramel, sweet raisin, and plum.
 The cup profile announced licorice, smoked wood, and some dark fruit!
 A few days of rest, and this coffee boldly expresses dark plum, berries, caramel, and honey.
 The caramel and cocoa-like La Gloria Cubana Churchill 7×50 NT is ideal for a breezy evening on the lake.
 A vibrancy that lasts a little over an hour, this smooth, earthy cigar perfectly compliments the Light Roast R16.
 Welcome to Raging Brews: The Smokehouse.